 If there’s one thing a soccer player can do to simplify their game and make the game easier, it’s by playing the way you’re facing.
 Keep the game of soccer as simple as it should be.

 What does play the way you're facing mean exactly?
 This means when you are under pressure from behind don’t try to turn or play a difficult pass, instead just play the ball back where it came from – as in the way you are facing.
-Keep the game simple.

 For example, if you are checking back to receive the soccer ball you should play it back to a teammate and not try to turn and beat a defender who’s marking you tightly.
 But you can do this anywhere on the field too, not just when you're back is facing the goal as a forward.

 If a midfielder receives the ball from another midfielder they can just play the ball back to someone in their field of vision.
 In most cases there’s no need to make the game of soccer more complex.
 If you're under pressure play the ball back and then move into a new space where you have more time on the ball and can get a look up to see the field.
 Play the ball and then get it back when you're in a position with more time and space.

 Playing the way you’re facing is also a good idea when you are trying to take a shot off a corner kick or a cross.
 Rather than trying to redirect the ball to the far corner just keep it simple and head or volley the ball back towards the player you received the ball from.
 Of course, here you’re not actually playing the ball back to the player who sent in the corner kick or cross but just directing it in the same direction where it came from.
 So, if you are running towards the near post to head the ball off a corner you head it right into the near post – send the ball right back where it came from.